May 1998 calendar

 • 04 May 1998 Astronaut Buzz Aldrin and Buzz Lightyear attend the re-opening of the Moonliner attraction in Disneyland, California.
 The original Moonliner was removed in 1966.

 • 06 May 1998 Kerry Wood strikes out 20 Houston Astros to tie the major league record held by Roger Clemens.
-He threw a one-hitter and did not walk a batter in his 5th career start.
+He threw a one-hitter and did not walk a batter in his fifth career start.

 • 07 May 1998 Mercedes-Benz buys Chrysler for $40 billion USD and forms DaimlerChrysler in the largest industrial merger in history.